My Chef's Apron

 • In a blender (or food processor), add the toasted oats, then the cinnamon spice, nuts, raisins, and dates.

-• Blend until a smooth batter is formed.
+• Blend until you have a smooth brownish mixture.

 • If using a Vitamix, mix using a high-speed setting while using the tamper to push the ingredients around.
 Then continue to blend until you have a beautiful brown and smooth mixture.
 You'll use the tamper to process the thick mixture through the blades.